dominuszagare/dominuszagare-knowledge-base/docs/Games/Minecraft.md

 ---
 sidebar_position: 1
 ---
-# Running the game
+# Minecraft

-Minecarft is writen in Java and runs on a Java virtual machine on broad range of devices and operating systems.
+Minecraft is writen in Java and runs on a Java virtual machine on broad range of devices and operating systems.
 Thats why you need to install [Java](https://www.java.com/download/ie_manual.jsp) on your machine before you can launch Minecraft-Java-edition.

 ## Minecraft servers